eagles-project/skywalker/docs/index.md

 postprocessing to be easily performed for the ensemble.

 You can write a Skywalker program in C, C++, or Fortran.
-The [API](api.md) is very similar in each of these languages.
+The [API](api.md) is very similar in each of these languages, and you can study [examples](examples.md) to see how to solve your own problems with a Skywalker program.